Frequently Asked Questions

 The #158 Scale Head Whisker® Coupler is available in a 25-pair package (part number #158-25) and 50-pair package (part number #158-50).

-These are the only bulk package couplers Whisker® couplers we have available.
+These are the only bulk pack package couplers Whisker® couplers we have available.

-We are only selling the retail offerings we have listed on our website.
+We only sell the retail offerings of bulk packs on our website.
+No special request bulk pack packaging.

 Are Scale Head (#58) couplers compatible with NO.5® couplers?

-Yes, The Scale Head couplers were designed to function with all of our other HO Scale couplers.
+Yes, the Scale Head couplers were designed to function with our other HO Scale couplers.

 Scale Head couplers are even more critical that coupler height is correct using a coupler height gauge.
-Always make sure the coupler height is measured of the coupler heads centerline.
+Always make sure the coupler height is measured by the coupler head's centerline.

 What happened to the 40-Series couplers?